cran/shapviz/README.md

 One line of code creates a `shapviz` object.
 It contains SHAP values and feature values for the set of observations we are interested in.
 Note again that `X` is solely used as explanation dataset, not for calculating SHAP values.

-In this example we construct the `shapviz` object directly from the fitted XGBoost model.
+In this example, we construct the `shapviz` object directly from the fitted XGBoost model.
 Thus we also need to pass a corresponding prediction dataset `X_pred` used for calculating SHAP values by XGBoost.

 ``` r
 X_small <- X[sample(nrow(X), 2000L), ]

 shp <- shapviz(fit, X_pred = data.matrix(X_small), X = X_small)
 ```

+Note: If `X_pred` would contain one-hot-encoded dummy variables, their SHAP values could be collapsed by the `collapse` argument of `shapviz()`.

 ### Waterfall plot